 There are only a few things you can’t do during the swim.
 Using flippers isn’t allowed, nor is taking longer than the allotted cut-off time.
 Cut-off times for sprint distance triathlons are generally at the race director’s discretion.

-Cut-offs for each discipline at half and full distances must be met to continue racing.
+Cut-offs for each discipline at the half and full distances must be met to continue racing.
 Generally, athletes competing at the half-distance triathlon have 1 hour 10 minutes to complete the swim and 2 hours and 20 minutes in a full-distance triathlon.
-Always check your race event information / website / race pack for your particular race’s details.
+Always check your race event information/website / race pack for your particular race’s details.

 On the bike, you’re permitted to fix your own flat tire.
 In fact, it’s encouraged that you do so on your own.
 It’ll be a time saver rather than waiting for race support to come.
 If you don’t know how to fix a flat or don’t have the proper tools, you can pick your bike up and run with it.
 You cannot abandon it on the side of the road, however.